RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ### Change backdoor password
 ^[Top](#top) ^^[Gen4](#g4top)

 All backdoor operations are protected by a password.
-If password is forgotten, the card can't be recovered.
+If password is forgotten, it can't be recovered.
 Default password is `00000000`.

+WARNING: new UMC (06A0) returns 6300 when issuing password change command.
+Please write the password using F0 and entering the full configuration, but with the new password.

 Change password:
 ```